Generative multi-scale modeling via spatial autoregressive transport maps: Stochastic surrogates for regional climate models

 However, as noted by \cite{yuUpperTailPrecipitation2020}, to capture some quantities of interest, especially those with severe impacts, fine-scaled grid spacing is necessary, usually accomplished via dynamical downscaling, where GCM output drive or force high-resolution RCM \citep{xu2019dynamical}.
 However, this increase in resolution in climate models incurs a substantial computational cost, and a $\times 10$ decrease in grid spacing can lead to a $\times 1000$ increase in computational cost \citep{schneider2024opinion}.

-We interpret GCMs and RCMs as low-fidelity and high-fidelity encodings, respectively, of Earth's climate distribution, and an RCM run forced by GCM output as a sample from the conditional distribution of the high-fidelity field given the coarse low-fidelity GCM field.
-Our method can be used as a statistical emulator that produces RCM-like samples given GCM outputs.
+We interpret GCMs and RCMs as low-scale and high-scale encodings, respectively, of Earth's climate distribution, and an RCM run forced by GCM output as a sample from the conditional distribution of the high-resolution field given the coarse low-resolution GCM field.
+Our method can be used as a stochastic surrogate that produces RCM-like samples given GCM realizations.

 We use the 50 GCM members of the CanESM2 \citep{chylek2011observed} Large Ensemble (CanESM2-LE) \citep{kushner2018canadian,kirchmeier2017attribution} produced by the Canadian Centre for Climate Modeling and Analysis under the RCP8.5 emission scenario. \cite{leduc2019climex} uses the CanESM2-LE output to drive the Canadian Regional Climate Model (CRMC5) \citep{martynov2013reanalysis} and obtain the CRCM5 Large Ensemble (CRMC5-LE), which we use as our RCM data.